What Am I Entitled to If I Separate From My Husband or Wife?

 Is there anything you can do to protect an inheritance?

 Consideration could be given to a pre-nuptial agreement (an agreement made prior to a marriage being entered into) or a post-nuptial agreement (an agreement made after a marriage has been entered into).
-Specialist advice should be sought to ensure that these will be valid.
+Cartwright King can offer specialist advice in these areas and should be sought to ensure that these will be valid.

 Cartwright King has a team of family solicitors who are on hand to help with all family law matters resulting from divorce.
-To speak to our team, please call us or email us using the contact form below.
+To speak to our team please call us, or email us using our contact form below.

 All advice is correct at time of publication.